 Having a strong set of arms is integral to maintaining a healthy and balanced life.
 Weak arms in the past meant a man couldn’t carry his kill while hunting (unless he had some friends to help) or might not have even been able to hurl a spear hard enough to take down a deer.
 And if you couldn’t do either of those, well… you’re dead.

 In the modern era, impending death due to arm weakness might not be much of a problem since we can grab a venison steak from any specialty grocery store, but having underdeveloped arms can still be a detriment to your health and well-being.
-Not only does having a pair of well-built arms help in carrying groceries, children, sandbags, and the like, but it also serves as a visual cue to the public that you’re the kind of guy who takes enough pride in himself and has enough care for his own health to workout regularly.
+Not only does having a pair of well-built arms help in carrying groceries, children, sandbags, and the like, but it also serves as a visual cue to the public that you’re the kind of guy who takes enough pride in himself and has enough care for his own health and fitness to workout regularly.
 And that’s not something to scoff at.
 Appearance and perception are huge factors when it comes to our identity, and having a set of well-built arms goes a long way toward inspiring confidence and self-esteem.

 In this article, we’ve limited the recommended exercises to those that focus primarily on the two main muscle groups of the arms: the triceps and biceps.
 We have reserved shoulder and forearm exercises for an altogether separate informative guide.
 So, if you’re looking for shoulder exercises, keep looking, but if you’ve come for the gun show, stay the course and read on for the best arm exercises for men.